Information for New Students | Episcopal High School

 Mid April

-Course Registration Information due Look below for your course selection forms, placement tests, and an official transcript release form.
+Course Registration Information Due Look below for your course selection forms

-Summer Reading Available The summer reading requirements are now available on the resource board.
-You can access the board through the portal.
-Select "2025 Summer Reading Assignments" to view and download your assigned summer reading materials.
+Summer Reading Assignments & Enrichment The summer requirements will be available on the Portal under Resources in late May.
+Select "2026 Summer Reading Assignments & Enrichment" to view and download your assigned summer reading materials.

 July 1